Promoball Volleyball Flero: History

 The club was founded in 1972 and started competing in the regional leagues before arriving at the national lower leagues in the mid 1990s.
 Almost a decade later, in 2012 it was promoted to the Serie A2 and in 2014 it reached the country highest division, the Serie A1.
 The club remained in the Serie A1 until 2017 when it was relegated to Serie A2.
-Following the loss of its main sponsor (Metalleghe) at the end of the 2016–17 season, the club was unable to financially maintain itself in the professional leagues and declined to enter the Serie A2 in the following season, focussing on youth volleyball at Serie B2 instead.
+Following the loss of its main sponsor (Metalleghe) at the end of the 2016–17 season, the club was unable to financially maintain itself in the professional leagues and declined to enter the Serie A2 in the following season, focusing on youth volleyball in Serie B2 instead.

 Team

 This was the club's latest professional team, from Season 2016–2017, as of February 2017.